Juanc1to/rivulet/readme.rst

 Feature ideas
 -------------

-  * Emailing anonymous token reminders: if you haven't recorded your anonymous token, but you have associated an email address with your account, Rivulet could email you your anonymous token.

 * Notifications for new messages

 * Multi-line text input for watershed descriptions

 * Dynamic display of watersheds by level of activity

 * Searching through available watersheds

 * Better distinction between new and old messages in the chat client

 * Smoother user session interaction